Patient Medical Homes (PMHs) and Primary Care Networks (PCNs)

 What comes first to support better patient care: access or attachment?

-The overall vision for implementing primary care networks is to enable team-based care in support of family physicians and the care of their patients.
+The overall vision of implementing primary care networks is to enable team-based care by bringing together GPs, NPs and other health professionals to put patients at the centre of their care.
 Both attachment and access are important aspects to consider.
 The objective of the first phase of PCN implementation is to increase the number of British Columbians attached to a primary care provider.
 Access to quality health care is simultaneously addressed through the addition of team-based care resources, in addition to the new resources necessary to close the attachment gap.

 How will the significant recruitment needed to achieve PCN work be supported?